Local terms for the categorical trace: Completion of proofs, II

+Furthermore, it suffices to show the homotopy commutativity of the diagram, obtained from diagram \form{rttrueb2'} by replacing $(-)_{\tri}$ by $(-)_*$ in all places and all morphisms by the base change morphisms.
+Finally, the homotopy commutativity of the corresponding diagram follows from the fact that base change morphisms are compatible with compositions.

-\begin{Emp} Unwinding the definitions, one shows that all left inner squares and the top right inner square of \form{rttrueb2} are commutative.
-Thus it suffices to show that the bottom inner square of \form{rttrueb2} is commutative as well.
-In other words, it suffices to show the commutativity of the diagram
+Thus, it suffices to show that the bottom inner square of diagram~\form{rttrueb2} is homotopy commutative as well.
+In other words, it suffices to show the homotopy commutativity of the diagram

 \end{Emp}